AdityaAgg/Insight-Systems-Puzzle/systems_puzzle_steps.md

 ## Further TODOs

-1. Understand why query.all() didn't work where as iterating through model list did.
+~1.
+Understand why query.all() didn't work where as iterating through model list did.~
+  * Because \_\_repr\_\_ function is not defined appropriately in the items class and that is what is used when printing a list.
+Defined to     instead to return object.
 ~2.
 Return results as json list.~

 2. Understand flask and sqlalchemy a bit more.